 On the other hand, religious facilities and ceremonies enjoy protection from Maryland’s disorderly conduct law.

 Defacing religious property carries a maximum penalty of 3 years in jail and/or a $5,000.00 fine.
 Obstructing a religious ceremony carries a maximum penalty of the same.
 Harassing a religious person and damaging religious property carries the same maximum penalty of 3 years in jail and/or a $5,000.00 fine.

 Finally, a conviction for interfering with a sporting event carries a maximum penalty of 3 months in jail and/or a $250.00 fine.

 Defenses to Disorderly Conduct

-Moreover, an experienced Maryland criminal defense lawyer can ensure that your constitutional rights were protected.
-For example, police could arrest someone for disorderly conduct who is participating in a peaceful protest.
+Moreover, an experienced Maryland criminal defense lawyer can ensure that your constitutional rights are protected.
+For example, police could arrest someone for disorderly conduct participating in a peaceful protest.
 A Maryland criminal defense lawyer could challenge the arrest as a violation of the defendant’s First Amendment right to free speech.

 An experienced Montgomery County disorderly conduct lawyer can also challenge other elements of the offense.
 For example, the law requires the blocking of the sidewalk portion of Maryland’s disorderly conduct statute law be done intentionally.
 That means the government has to prove that you intended to block the sidewalk to interfere with others’ ability to pass.